andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

     // adds it to the space,
     // and appends it to our list of tokens CheckerBoard.prototype.buildTokenForSpace = function(space, color) {
-        var token = new Token(null, space, color);
+        var token = new TableTop.Token(null, space, color);
         space.addOccupier(token);
         this.tokens.push(token);
     };

-That's all we need for the checker_board.js file!
+That's all we need for the checkers_board.js file!

 **Reload your test.html file and you should see the tokens draw on the board.** As you can see, the framework can powerfully do alot of the heavy lifting if you properly define your board, tokens, and spaces.

-Now, let's move back to checker_game.js and add some of the game logic.
-Since we're using c.moveEvaluationTypeGameEvaluator, the framework expects our game to have the functions executeMove() and isValidMove(). executeMove() should perform all of the game logic necessary for a given move.
+Now, let's move back to checkers_game.js and add some of the game logic.
+Since we're using TableTop.Constants.moveEvaluationTypeGameEvaluator, the framework expects our game to have the functions executeMove() and isValidMove(). executeMove() should perform all of the game logic necessary for a given move.
 Note: it doesn't need to do any graphics work: that's all handled for you!

 ### Evaluating Moves